-Part 3 of the Sicily adventure covers four different day trips: Pozzallo and Noto, both are to the south of Syracuse; and also to Catania and Adrano, which are to the north of Syracuse.
+Part 3 of the Sicily adventure covers four different day trips: Pozzallo and Noto, both are south of Syracuse; and Catania and Adrano, which are north of Syracuse.

 I love road trips and especially, driving around a gorgeous island such as Sicily.
 There really is so much to explore here and the 9 days spent in Sicily, is just not enough – this time only scratches the surface of sites.